byrne-greg/the-stool-diary/README.md

 ```
 Translations are defined in JSON files with the format of `<component-name>.locale.{language-code}.json`.
 These are co-located near the components that use the translations (mostly).

-During the build process, all translation files are gathered and merged into a single `translation.json` and minified.
+During the build process, all translation files are gathered and merged into a single `translation.json` (per language) and minified.
 This file is what is sent to the client through a network request when loading the page.
+Each language `translation.json` is copied to `/public/locales/{language code}/` for each defined language.

 The build process that gathers and merges these translation files is defined in `gatsby-node.js`

+### How we change the App language

+StoolDiaryWeb uses a global React context object to store the web app state including the displayed language.
+Using the `LanguageSelector` component, it uses the `GlobalContextProvider` (specifically it's State and Dispatch contexts) to update the language currently in use.
+When this change is made by the selector component, two changes are performed:
+1. `i18n.changeLanguage(languageCode)` is called so that `i18n` uses the `translation.json` for the given language
+2. The display language is stored in the `GlobalStateContext`.
+The `GlobalContextProvider` wraps all pages in Gatsby (via `gatsby-browser.js`) so that each navigable page retains the global state so that the selector component shows the correct selected language.